For the latest medical advice, visit NHS.uk/Coronavirus.

 More businesses can now open

-From Saturday 4th July, more businesses can now open:
+Since Saturday 4th July, more businesses can open:

 - Pubs, restaurants and hairdressers can re-open, providing they adhere to COVID Secure guidelines.